 Ason can get very crowed by late morning and most certainly by late afternoon.
 If you plan to do a heritage walk through Ason try to do it as early as possible to make the most of it.

 Today Ason Chowk is the most lively old market you are likely to find in Kathmandu city.
-Filled with fresh vegtables to spices and curios Ason chowk is an ancient market still surviging in modern times.
+Filled with fresh vegetables to spices and curios Ason chowk is an ancient market still surviving in modern times.

 Ason Chowk as several temples and shrines around its busy main square.
 Though some are often surrounded by market traders all are very much active places of worship.